Shadow of quantum extended Kruskal black hole and its super-radiance property: AOS black hole

 In this case the metric coefficients are identified as \cite{Ashtekar:2020ckv}

 and

 Henceforth the quantum parameters are $\delta_{c}$ and $\epsilon$ (since we switched from $\delta_{b}$ to $\epsilon$).
 This form of the metric will be suitable for our main purpose.

 Few important features of the form (\ref{sss1}) are worth mentioning here. $f(r)$ diverges as one goes to $r\to\infty$.
-But still AOS can be shown to be asymptotically Minkowski under a time dependent coordinate change (see \cite{Ashtekar:2020ckv} for details).
-Then time is no longer associated with the timelike Killing vector.
+But still AOS can be shown to be asymptotically Minkowski.
+As mentioned in \cite{Ashtekar:2020ckv} while one generally checks asymptotic flatness by checking the $r \to \infty$ limit of the metric components, and comparing with $\eta_{ab}$, one can show that a given metric $g_{ab}$ can be taken to be asymptotically flat at spatial infinity if the components reduce at least as fast as $1/r$ as $r \to \infty$, to the components of some flat metric $\tilde{\eta}_{ab}$ which exists, while the coordinates $(t,\theta, \phi)$ are kept constant.
+In \cite{Ashtekar:2020ckv}, they show asymptotic flatness of the above metric using this idea and a time dependent coordinate change.
+Then, this time coordinate is no longer associated with a timelike Killing vector.
+For the detailed analysis see Sec IV.B. of \cite{Ashtekar:2020ckv}.